The Presa Canario: A Formidable Guardian with a Rich History

 Presa Canarios have a short, coarse coat that lies flat against their muscular bodies.
 This coat is easy to maintain and comes in various colours, with brindle, fawn, and black being the most common.
 Some Presa Canarios also have white markings on their chest, paws, and face.

 Their appearance is striking and unmistakable.
 They have a broad head with a powerful jaw, strong neck, and a stocky, well-muscled body.
-Their ears are typically cropped, although this practice is becoming less common due to ethical concerns and legal restrictions.
+Their ears are typically cropped, although this practise is becoming less common due to ethical concerns and legal restrictions.

 Why are Presa Canario Banned in Australia?